paul-minniti/IgniteHub/README.md

 ### Revenue Projections:

-The short-term goal for IgniteHub is to acquire enough clients to generate around $3,000 in monthly revenue.
+The short-term goal for IgniteHub is to acquire enough users to generate around $3,000 in monthly revenue.
 This would allow the founder to quit his full-time job and focus on growing IgniteHub.

 ### Expense Projections: